pusher/pusher-http-node/README.md

 #### Additional constructor options

-There are 2 additional options: one for HTTP proxy support and one for timeouts:
+There are a few additional options that can be passed to the constructor:

 ```javascript
 var Pusher = require('pusher');